SQL Parameters

 Coefficient's SQL Parameter feature gives additional flexibility when writing custom SQL queries for your imports.
 Using this feature, you can dynamically reference a cell/range of cells on your spreadsheet, which automatically captures the value from the cell, allowing you to run your query without updating it manually!
 How cool is that, huh? 😎

-How to use SQL Parameters with your import?
+SQL Parameters with Excel

 What are SQL Parameters?